Scientific Name

 Origin

-Sedum dasyphyllum is native to southern, central, and south-eastern Europe and Turkey (Anatolia) and rare in Western Mediterranean and North Africa.
-It usually grows among the rocks at elevations from sea level to 8.200 feet (2,500 m).
+Sedum dasyphyllum is native to southern, central, and south-eastern Europe, Turkey (Anatolia), the western Mediterranean Region, and North Africa.
+It usually grows among the rocks at elevations from sea level up to 8.200 feet (2,500 m).

 Learn more at How to Grow and Care for Sedum.